Code Blue shelters open over the weekend in Buffalo, southern Erie County

 ERIE COUNTY, N.Y. — A Code Blue 32 is in effect Saturday night for Buffalo and southern Erie County.
-The Western New York Coalition for the Homeless says several shelters will be open overnight to help anyone in need.
+The Western New York Coalition for the Homeless says several shelters will be open over the weekend to help anyone in need.

 The following shelters will be open from 8 p.m.
 Saturday until 8 a.m.
 Sunday: